FisherShi/UDACITY_CARND_T1_P2/README.md

 In summary, I complete this project by:

-1. Load the data set
-2. Explore, summarize and visualize the data set
+1. Explore, summarize and visualize the data set
-3. Design, train and test a model architecture
+2. Design, train and test a model architecture
-4. Use the model to make predictions on new images
+3. Use the model to make predictions on new images
-5. Analyze the softmax probabilities of the new images
+4. Analyze the softmax probabilities of the new images

 The project repo from Udacity can be found [here](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project)